 The DIF insures the Bank's customer deposit accounts to a maximum of \$250,000 for each insured owner.
 Deposit premiums are determined using a Risk-Related Premium Schedule ("RRPS"), a matrix which places each insured institution into one of three capital groups and one of three supervisory subgroups.
 The capital groups are an objective measure of risk based on regulatory capital calculations and include well capitalized, adequately capitalized, and undercapitalized.
 The supervisory subgroups (A, B, and C) are more subjective and are determined by the FDIC based on recent regulatory examinations.
 Member institutions are eligible for reclassification every six months.
 On March 25, 2010, North American was moved from supervisory category A to category B, based upon the results of the Bank's OTS examination.
+Based upon capital levels and supervisory evaluation, institutions are placed within one of four risk categories.
+North American is currently classified is risk category II.

-Annual deposit insurance premiums range from 7 to 77.5 basis points of insured deposits based on where an institution fits on the RRPS.
+Prior to April 1, 2011, annual deposit insurance premiums ranged from 7 to 77.5 basis points of insured deposits based upon where an institution fits on the RRPS.
 In addition to deposit insurance premiums, institutions are assessed a premium, which is used to service the interest on the Financing Corporation ("FICO") debt.
+Effective April 1, 2011, deposit insurance premiums will be calculated based upon an institution's average consolidated total assets minus average tangible equity (tier I capital), as required by the Dodd-Frank Act.
+As a result, the assessment rate was lowered to a range from 2.5 to 45 basis points based upon where an institution fits on the RRPS.